garfix/nli-go/doc/remarks.md

+# 2018-09-20

+Yes I am still thinking about how to ask the user something.

+But I have decided not to break the application up into tasks.
+It's a pretty idea, but would require forcing it into strange unnatural structures, which isn't good.

+I will continue with an alternative that I will now explain:

+The system uses a Dialog Context, which is persisted somewhere where other processes can access it too.

+When the system has a question it
+* checks the Dialog Context for an answer, or
+* stops the application with a question for the user

+If the application is stopped, it is up to the process that ran the application to ask the user the question, and place the answer in the Dialog Context.

+Next, the same question is passed to the system.
+The system processes the question in the same way.
+Except when it checks the Dialog Context, it succeeds and continues.

 # 2018-09-13

 It occurred to me that the technique of using tasks is also a solution for a problem that I had stuck away.